 - 1. Open the OSD menu and go to the SYSTEM SETUP: Advanced > Security Settings menu.
 Press ENTER on the projector or remote control.
 The Security Settings page displays. - 2.
-Highlight Power On Lock and select On by pressing $\triangleleft/\triangleright$. - 3.
-As pictured to the right, the four arrow keys (▲, ►, ▼, ◄) respectively represent 4 digits (1, 2, 3, 4).
+Highlight Change Security Settings and press ENTER on the projector or remote control. - 3.
+As pictured to the right, the four arrow keys ( $\triangle$ , $\triangleright$ , $\blacktriangledown$ , $\triangleleft$ ) respectively represent 4 digits (1, 2, 3, 4).
 According to the password you desire to set, press the arrow keys to enter six digits for the password. - Confirm the new password by re-entering the new password.
-Once the password is set, the OSD menu returns to the Security Settings page.
+Once the password is set, the OSD menu returns to the Security Settings page. - To activate the Power On Lock function, press ▲/▼ to highlight Power On Lock and press ◄/► to select On. - To activate the Splash Screen Lock function, press ▲/▼ to highlight Splash Screen Lock and press ◄/▶ to select On.